bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 only interested in one minor facet of the physical layer, the ports, signal routing and cabling.

-So, briefly, lets talk about USB ports; Originally, USB Type-A ports had 4 pins.
+So, briefly, lets talk about USB ports; originally, USB Type-A ports had 4 pins.
 A `VBUS` pin, which provides 5V for a connected peripheral, two differential `D-` and `D+` pins and finally a `GND` pin.